 If you or a loved one have lost or damaged your vision or hearing due to a workplace-related accident, you should work with our team at Shulman & Hill.
-Our legal team can walk you through the legal process and help you get the compensation that you may be entitled to.
+Our Long Island City hearing and vision loss lawyers can walk you through the legal process and help you get the compensation that you may be entitled to.

 Common Causes of Vision and Hearing Loss